Bypass sandboxing implementations such as seccomp in CTF pwn challenges with ROP

 1 | #!/usr/bin/python3 |

-There are of course many modifications available, such as using library functions instead of syscall, using many small chunks to house the ROP chain, not calling exit
+There are of course many modifications available, such as using library functions instead of syscall, using many small chunks to house the ROP chain, not calling exit and make your exploit ugly etc, but the crux is similar.

 Alternatives